We now have a colourful, beautifully illustrated BLOG, bang up-to-date with our new piñata range. CLICK HERE TO...

 Mexicolore is a small independent teaching team based in London providing specialist educational services on Mexico and teaching resources on the Mexica (Aztecs), centered on team visits to schools and museums, interactive videoconferencing lessons, artefact loan boxes, and a range of teaching resources, on Mexico in general and the Aztecs in particular, plus background information and advice, for schools and museums throughout England.

 Please visit our main Aztecs/Mexica website!
-Either click on ‘Aztec Pages’ (left hand menu) or follow the link in the ‘Latest News’ box above...
+Either click on ‘Aztec Pages’ (left hand menu) or click on ‘Aztecs’ in the bar at the very top...

 We also offer: